diseraluca/diseraluca.github.io/_posts/2018-07-29-case-study-one-delta-mush-part-one.md

 MGlobal::executeCommand("makePaintable -attrType multiFloat -sm deformer ldsDeltaMush weights");
 ~~~

 If you have written a deformer before you should have seen this line of code.
 It is just us enabling the per-vertex weight for the deformer.
-It escapes me why there doesn't exist an API method for this but we are constrained to use MEL commands.
+It escapes me why there doesn't exist an **API** method for this but we are constrained to use **MEL** commands.
-We should probably concatenate the typeName instead of writing it as a literal to keep the string references to zero so that we can change the name without breaking anything but it is just a small precaution for what we are currently doing.
+We should probably concatenate the *typeName* instead of writing it as a literal to keep the string references to zero so that we can change the name without breaking anything but it is just a small out-of-scope precaution for what we are currently doing.

 Well, nothing difficult as you can see.
-Let's finally dive to the real core of the delta mush.
+Let's finally dive to the real core of the **delta mush**.

 ## The DeltaMush